FahadAli2001/VEKA/README.md

 Built with Flutter for a smooth and responsive cross-platform experience, and powered by WooCommerce API for seamless backend integration, Veka App delivers a fast, intuitive, and secure platform for all your rental needs.

 **🌟 Key Features:**

-🏡 House Rentals: Browse a wide range of available houses for rent, complete with detailed descriptions, photos, and booking options.
+- 🏡 House Rentals: Browse a wide range of available houses for rent, complete with detailed descriptions, photos, and booking options.
-🚗 Car Rentals: Search and book rental cars with ease – from economy to luxury vehicles, we've got you covered.
+- 🚗 Car Rentals: Search and book rental cars with ease – from economy to luxury vehicles, we've got you covered.
-📱 Cross-Platform Access: Available on both iOS and Android, ensuring you can manage your rentals anytime, anywhere.
+- 📱 Cross-Platform Access: Available on both iOS and Android, ensuring you can manage your rentals anytime, anywhere.

 **🛠 Technologies Used:**

-Frontend: Developed with Flutter, providing a seamless user experience on both iOS and Android.
+- Frontend: Developed with Flutter, providing a seamless user experience on both iOS and Android.
-Backend: Powered by the WooCommerce API, handling user authentication, payments, and rental data.
+- Backend: Powered by the WooCommerce API, handling user authentication, payments, and rental data.
-Real-Time Sync: WooCommerce API keeps everything updated in real-time – from availability to bookings and payments.